intelagense/loadingsoon/README.md

 ### Slide Format

 Use markdown sections with headings for each type of content.
-Questions and answers should be separated with a pipe character "|"
+Questions and answers should be separated with a pipe character. "|"

 ```markdown
 ## trivia